Bio

 VeryFastTree

 VeryFastTree is available as a package in Bioconda, MacPorts and Debian Linux ditributions.
+It has also Python bindings.

 César Piñeiro, José M. Abuín and Juan C. Pichel.
 VeryFastTree: speeding up the estimation of phylogenies for large alignments through parallelization and vectorization strategies.
 Bioinformatics, Vol. 36, Issue 17, pages 4658-4659, 2020.